sauradip/GAP/README.md

 ## Updates

-- (June, 2023) We released GAP inference code in iPhone notebook for all dataset.
+- (June, 2023) We released GAP inference code in iPython notebook for all dataset.
 - (Mar, 2023) GAP is accepted by CVPR 2023.

 ## Summary